 - You are able to demonstrate through your application how you expect PFLP will assist you to be more effective in your responsibilities and in leading change relevant to national fisheries priorities.

-- To join the cohort 2 (initial 28 participants), you must be available to attend the two eight-week period online coursework and facilitated workshops scheduled fto commence in the week beginning 14 September 2020, and commit to completing workplace projects, online learning and coaching for a period of six months or more following the workshop.
+- To join the cohort 3 of Leadership for Effectiveness, you must be available to attend the two eight-week period online coursework and facilitated workshops scheduled fto commence in the week beginning 14 September 2020, and commit to completing workplace projects, online learning and coaching for a period of six months or more following the workshop.

 Express your interest to your Director / Permanent Secretary and complete any national internal application processes.
 If you are successful at the end of this process, then complete the application form and ensure the senior leadership of your agency or organisation endorses your application by completing the relevant portions of the application form.

-There is no set number limiting applications per country as Directors will need to balance out of office time for the three-week workshop.
+There is no set number limiting applications per country as Directors will need to balance out of office time for virtual workshops and online coursework participants.

-However, there are only 28 places available per cohort, so the selection committee will consider a mix of gender, current and emerging leaders, national priorities as communicated by Directors and the recommendation or support for applicants.
+However, there are only a maximum of 25 places available per cohort, so the selection committee will consider a mix of gender, current and emerging leaders, national priorities as communicated by Directors and the recommendation or support for applicants.